Ecampus/tes-xapi/attendance-recipe.markdown

     Jeff adjourned the meeting
     Jeff resumed the meeting

 You can send as many adjourned and resumed statements as you wish.
-This is analogous to starting a timer and pausing it.

 When an event is adjourned time stops elapsing for the event.
 When it is resumed time starts elapsing again.